 Why Social Media Marketing is Important for Small Businesses

-- Marketing on a small budget: Posting on social media is free, but organic (free) reach is getting harder.
+- Posting on social media is free, but organic (free) reach is getting harder.
 Fewer people may see your posts.
 You can always find new followers and expand your reach by putting some money into Facebook or Instagram promotions, and a little bit can go a long way.

-- Increase your sales: Attracting potential customers through social media can easily generate successful new leads which can lead to new sales.
+- Attracting potential customers through social media can easily generate successful new leads which can lead to new sales.

-- Improves your search engine ranking: The more you share content and engage with people on social media, the chances of improving your SEO ranking is greater.
+- The more you share content and engage with people on social media, the chances of improving your SEO ranking is greater.
 Social media activity is a Google SEO signal so make sure you’re posting and replying on all of your social channels.

 We open Facebook and Instagram to be social with other people as well as our favorite brands.
 These channels are viewed as places to be social, not as marketing machines.
 People don’t go on social media to hear your sales pitch.
 They’re there to be social so they want human engagement.

 Instead of pitching to your followers, start seeing social media as a way to connect.
 Help people out by answering their questions.
 Write content that is entertaining and will make your followers laugh.
-Get to know your followers’ interests, goals, and challenges so you will be able to serve them better.
+Get to know our interests, goals, and challenges so you will be able to serve us better.

 By maintaining a strong social media presence, you can build brand loyalty and credibility as a business.